 BIS — Office Information Technology Specialist

-Your responsibilities as an office information technology specialist may involve installing and upgrading hardware and software, providing end-user support, supporting computer networks, and maintaining Internet sites.
+Your responsibilities may involve installing and upgrading hardware and software, providing end-user support, supporting computer networks, and maintaining Internet sites.

 If you have previous experience, you may be eligible for advanced placement in certain courses through competency testing.
 ACC also has articulation agreements with area high schools that allow you to earn credits toward your business information systems degree or certificate.